mattermost/mattermost-developer-documentation/site/content/contribute/more-info/getting-started/using-gitpod.md

 ---
 title: "Using Gitpod"
 heading: "Using Gitpod"
-description: "How to work on Mattermost repositories on Gitpod."
+description: "How to work on Mattermost repositories with Gitpod."
 weight: 6
 aliases:
   - /contribute/getting-started/gitpod